Xetibo/ReSet-Doc/sections/plugin_implementation/keyboard.typ

 #subsubsection("Nested listing")
 A quality-of-life feature to makes adding keyboard layouts easier is the addition of nested listing.
-There are many keyboard variants for the same layout, for example, German (US), German (Dvorak) etc. which can grouped together into single entry in the list marked with an arrow symbol because not all languages have variants.
-An example on how this looks can be seen in
+There are many keyboard variants for the same layout, for example, German (US), German (Dvorak) etc. which can grouped into a single entry in the list marked with an arrow symbol because not all languages have variants.
+An example of how this looks can be seen in
 @nested-listing.\

 #align(